Ducks in a row?

 - and a weird sort of inertia that hits me at odd times (that I can only put down to still feeling the loss of my mum)

-– – – and right there you’ve got myself a whole new level of crazy going on.
+– – – and right there I’ve got myself a whole new level of hit and miss going on.

-But that never did stop a good life from happening in the meantime.
+But that never did stop a good life from happening.

-Its struck me though whilst I seem to have little capacity to do anything more than go to work, cook dinner and keep the washing machine going that the things that bring us the most joy aren’t always the things we’ve wrestled to the ground with our super human powers and shaken the living daylights out of.
+Its struck me that while I seem to have little capacity to do anything more than go to work, cook dinner and keep the washing machine going that the things that bring us the most joy aren’t always the things we’ve wrestled to the ground with our super human powers and shaken the living daylights out of.

 Wearing ordinary clothes and maybe a stupid grin.